SeanyB143/Education_Quality_Analysis/README.md

 - Which countries have the best overall education quality?
 - Which factors of education best predict overall quality?
+  - Why do countries such as the United States spend next-to-top dollar for education without having next-to-top quality education?

 ## Data